Foundation programme (pre-undergraduate courses): International Foundation Year

-For international students, universities often partner with providers such as NCUK, Study Group or INTO University Partnerships.
-Study Group offers international foundation year programmes in conjunction with a number of British universities including (as of January 2023) Aberdeen, Cardiff, Durham, Huddersfield, Kingston, Lancaster, Leeds and Leeds Beckett (jointly as Leeds International Study Centre), Liverpool John Moores, Royal Holloway, Sheffield, Strathclyde, Surrey, Sussex, and Teesside.
-INTO University Partnerships partners with UEA, Exeter, Newcastle, Manchester, Queen's Belfast, City, Manchester Metropolitan, Stirling and Lancaster.
+For international students, universities often have on-campus partnerships with providers such as Study Group or INTO University Partnerships.
+Study Group offers international foundation year programmes in conjunction with a number of British universities including (as of December 2025) Aberdeen, Cardiff, Durham, Huddersfield, Kingston, Leeds, Leeds Beckett, Liverpool John Moores, Royal Holloway, Sheffield, Strathclyde, Surrey, Sussex, and Teesside.
+INTO University Partnerships partners with UEA, Exeter, Newcastle, Manchester, Queen's Belfast, City, Stirling and Lancaster.
 Some universities offer their own international foundation programmes, including Warwick (since 1983) and SOAS University of London, specifically for students who do not speak English as a first language (since 1985).
 UCL has offered Undergraduate Preparatory Certificate international foundation year courses since 1991.

-The Northern Consortium of United Kingdom Universities (NCUK) is another established provider of international foundation programmes, offering the International Foundation Year (IFY) qualification.
-NCUK was founded in 1987 and is owned by a group of leading UK universities.
-The IFY is delivered at accredited study centres in the UK and internationally, including locations such as Qatar, China and Nigeria.
-Upon successful completion, students gain guaranteed access to a wide network of NCUK universities, including Russell Group members such as University of Manchester, University of Leeds and University of Sheffield, as well as other prestigious institutions like Aston University and Manchester Metropolitan University.
-Students may also progress to universities in Australia, New Zealand, Canada and the USA.
+NCUK, created by a consortium of British universities in 1987, offers foundation years at accredited "NCUK Study Centres" in the UK and internationally, leading to a guarantee of an offer for successful students from an NCUK partner university, although not necessarily at the student's preferred university.

 In January 2024, universities offering international foundation years were accused by the Sunday Times of allowing foreign students to "buy their way in" to top universities.
 In response, Universities UK requested a review of the quality of international foundation year programmes by the Quality Assurance Agency (QAA).
 It was also pointed out that the Sunday Times had compared admission requirements for international foundation years to those for admission to full degrees for home students.
 The QAA review found that there was broad equivalence between the entry requirements for international foundation years and domestic foundation years but that there were some differences in regulations, particularly regarding resitting examinations, that were more likely when the international foundation years were delivered by a partner provider rather than in-house by the universities themselves.
 Progression rates from foundation years to degree courses were identified as needing monitoring.
 However, commentators noted that this was based on voluntary responses from 34 institutions providing international pathways (of which 32 had international foundation years) out of 124 providers that had international pathways, making it possible that the responses are skewed towards institutions less likely to have problems.
 Thus, while the Russell Group universities that the Sunday Times article focused on have 'a clean bill of health', problems elsewhere in the sector may not have been uncovered by the report.